 When you click “Ok” a new box appears prompting you to select range.

-If you do all these perfectly, you will get a chart with different color for different data like the following image.
+If you do all these perfectly, you will get a chart with different colors for different data like the following image.

 Frequently Asked Questions(FAQs)